Towards a health data commons in LMICs

 Data commons as a catalyst for achieving UHC

-The world is significantly lagging in its pursuit to reach the Sustainable Development Goal (SDG) of universal health coverage (UHC).1 It is a widely held belief that digital technologies have an important role to play towards achieving this goal in low- and middle income countries (LMICs).2 Yet, no clear cut development paths are known as to how digital health can be used effectively and efficiently on a large scale in such low resource settings.3
+The world lags significantly in its pursuit to reach the Sustainable Development Goal (SDG) of universal health coverage (UHC).1 It is a widely held belief that digital technologies have an important role to play towards achieving this goal in low- and middle income countries (LMICs).2 Yet, no clear cut development paths are known as to how digital health can be used effectively and efficiently on a large scale in such low resource settings.3

 We believe that digital technologies indeed have an important role to play in achieving UHC.
 More specifically, we posit that patient-centric data access and reuse is an essential element in systematically improving care delivery in LMICs.
-While data access and reuse has been put centre stage in many studies, it is a complex and dynamic field of work.
+While data access and reuse has been put center stage in many studies, it is a complex and dynamic field of work.
 Academic research often fails to bridge the gap towards practice.
 Realizing a commons-based ecosystem of for data sharing is difficult, as it needs to overcome potentially conflicting interests of actors involved in the system.
 Ongoing rapid developments of digital technologies themselves make it difficult to access investment decisions in an already resource constrained context.

 Despite the challenges, we want to demonstrate that patient-centric data access and reuse is feasible, today.
 We take the approach of “show, don’t tell”.
 Through implementing demonstrator projects that contribute towards the creation of a Health Data Commons (HDC), we show that health data sharing can be achieved in LMICs at acceptable cost and low technical risk.
 This document describes the learnings from the HDC project.
 Through these demonstrators we aim to initiate a paradigm shift as to how data sharing can be realized such that it can act as a catalyst towards achieving UHC.